R-Stanz/pytesting/README.md

-# pytesting
+# Pytesting

-Try out some pytest for the sake of learning it.
+A repository made to test/learn the pytest library.

+It has the book "Python testing with pytesting" as main source.